nordicnomad/insysivAndroid/README.md

 - Set Wake-Up Sources to check RIGHT_TRIGGER_1 and LEFT_TRIGGER_2

 ## Troubleshooting

+### State / Debugger / Network Errors
+Often issues in react native are caused by caching problems.
+Dumping watchman cache and closing and restarting the packager and emulator will often fix strange problems or behavior.
+These issues thankfully are less common when using Yarn instead of npm.

 ### Hardware trigger not scanning
 Ensure the DataWedge profile is set up correctly by following the instructions above.